What Actually Happens in Your First Off-Road Lesson?

 - Sand tracks / traction mats: At least two per vehicle for axle placement under bogged tyres

-- Tyre deflator and inflator: Rapid deflation kit plus a portable compressor for re-inflation
+- Tyre deflator and inflator: Rapid deflation kit plus portable compressor for re-inflation

-- Hi-lift jack: For raising the vehicle to place recovery tracks in deep sand situations
+- Hi-lift jack: For raising vehicle to place recovery tracks in deep sand situations

 - Shackles: Rated bow shackles for connecting straps to recovery points safely